AndrewHazelden/Panoramic_Geometry_Collection/README.md

 ----------

-**Quadsphere**
+**Starglobe / Quadsphere**
 ![Quadsphere](docs/screenshots/quadsphere_120px.png)

-The quadsphere format is a custom polygon sphere that avoids the issues of pinched polar regions by using an all quad polygon topology.
+The Starglobe / quadsphere format is a custom polygon sphere that avoids the issues of pinched polar regions by using an all quad polygon topology.
 This is the same type of geometry that is used as the Mudbox primitive sphere shape.

 ![Quadsphere](docs/screenshots/quadsphere_mesh.png)